Bigger & better: The evolution of a ballistic missile killer

 Ballistic missile defense is constantly evolving to meet new threats.
-In the same way, Standard Missile-3 is evolving - with the help of a strong international partnership and innovative engineering.
+In the same way, Standard Missile-3 is evolving - with the help of innovative engineering.

 On June 6, under the Missile Defense Agency’s leadership, the U.S. Navy conducted the first flight test, dubbed Controlled Test Vehicle-1, of an SM-3 Block IIA.

 "The entire world is watching when we do these flight tests, so we have to work together to be successful," said Wes Kremer, vice president of Air and Missile Defense Systems at Raytheon Missile Systems.
 "Missile Defense is a team sport and Raytheon is a proud member of that team."

 The SM-3 Block IIA’s larger rocket motors and bigger, more capable kill vehicle will deliver the capability to engage threats sooner and protect larger regions from short- to intermediate-range ballistic missile threats.

 “The SM-3 Block IIA program reflects the MDA’s commitment to maturing this capability for the defense of our nation, deployed forces and our allies abroad,” said Dr. Mitch Stevison, Raytheon Missile Systems’ SM-3® program director.
 “The success of this test keeps the program on track for a 2018 deployment at sea and ashore.”